GwendolyneFreddy/Infinity-Animations/README.md

 <a name="650" id="650"></a>&#10173; **[650] More Neverwinter Nights Animations**<br><br>

+This component assigns some creatures distinctive NWN animations:
 - Scythe-wielders (in NTotSC) get the NWN Amel animation
 - Bombardier beetle (in Big Picture) gets the NWN animation
 - Greater basilisks get the NWN basilisk animation